Symptoms Of Gluteal Tendinopathy

 - Pain when walking up, or down hills, or stairs.

 Diagnosis Of Lateral Hip Pain

-Gluteal tendinopathy as a diagnosis is frequently missed, often incorrectly diagnosed as hip bursitis.
-The management of lateral hip pain as a result of brusitis verses gluteal tendinopathy is different, bursitis is often treated with cortisone injections however the same injections may cause further degeneration of the tendon when gluteal tendinopathy is the cause of lateral hip pain.
-Although cortisone injections may offer some temporary relief in symptoms with gluteal tendinopathy as a rule cortisone injections are not the preferred course of management for tendinopathies.
+Gluteal tendinopathy as a diagnosis is frequently missed, often incorrectly diagnosed as hip bursitis (mentioned above).
+The management of lateral hip pain where the source of the pain is the result of brusitis, verses gluteal tendinopathy varies.
+Bursitis is often effectively treated with cortisone injections to reduce pain and inflammation in the bursae, however using the same injections for gluteal tendinopathy as a cause of lateral hip pain could potentially cause further degeneration of the tendon.
+And although cortisone injections in many situations may offer a temporary relief in symptoms with gluteal tendinopathy, as a rule cortisone injections are not the preferred course of management for tendinopathies.

-Tip: If it feels like the gluteal muscles or ITB are tight or there are some trigger points that need to be relieved then getting a massage or the use of a foam roller on the these areas can be beneficial.
-However it is best to avoid directly massaging or rolling on the gluteal tendons as not to cause more compression and swelling to the tendon.
+Tip: If it feels like the gluteal muscles, or ITB are tight, or there are some trigger points present that you feel the need to relieve, then getting a massage, or the use of a foam roller on the these areas can be beneficial.
+However, at least in the acute reactive stage of lateral hip pain it is generally best to avoid directly massaging, or rolling on the gluteal tendons, so not to cause more compression and swelling to the painful tendon complex.

 Disclaimer: Sydney Physio Clinic provides this information as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on Lateral Hip Pain Diagnosis And Management should consult his or her general practitioner, sports medicine specialist, orthopedic surgeon, physiotherapist or otherwise appropriately skilled practitioner.